 Then there are others like Elaine Masters, who didn’t seem to have any problems readjusting.
 While she loved her break and trip, she “was happy to be home and settle into life again.
 I needed more purpose than wanderlust and loved my job, so it was good to be home.
 It was great fun sharing pictures and stories with friends.
 Six months was a long time to wander.”

-How a career break can shape a new career
+How a sabbatical can shape a new career

 A big reason why many people take a career break is to hopefully find a new passion in life.
 Even the people who enjoyed their previous careers seemed completely open to something new.
 Many were fortunate enough to find their one true love and transform that into a new career, often times managing to combine it with their wanderlust.